steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/example_schemagen_basic.md

 4. Create a TransformSchema configuration to map your namespace (`http://some/namespace`, for example) to a user friendly XML namespace prefix and a sensibly named XSD file.
-See the [Postprocessing Example Page](./example_schemagen_postprocessing.html) for examples on how to configure the jaxb2-maven-plugin to use TransformSchema configurations.
+See the [Postprocessing Example Page](./example_schemagen_postprocessing.html) for examples on how to configure the jaxb-maven-plugin to use TransformSchema configurations.

         package se.west.schema;